nekr0z/linux-on-huawei-matebook-13-2019/README.md

 ### Log flooding issue

 Out of the box touchpad floods system logs with error messages `incomplete report (14/65535)` upon every touch - up to the point where rubbing your finger against touchpad produces 15% CPU usage by syslog.
-The [corresponding patch](https://patchwork.kernel.org/patch/10750063/) is available in mainline kernel, but not in Debian (yet), and the patch can not be directly applied to the kernel version currently in Debian.
-Patching the kernel with [adapted patch](elan-touchpad-oldkernel.patch) fixes this issue.
+The [corresponding patch](https://patchwork.kernel.org/patch/10750063/) is available in backported kernel 5.2 in Debian.
+If you want to use stock kernel instead, patching the kernel with [adapted patch](elan-touchpad-oldkernel.patch) fixes this issue.

 A quick (and, admittedly, dirty) way to patch a Debian kernel:
 ```